khadas/khadas_docs/source/edge/HowtoBootIntoUpgradeMode.md

 3. Boot into android or linux command line.
 4. Linux executes `sudo reboot loader`, Android executes `su` and `reboot loader`, the system will reboot and enter upgrade mode, you will see the sys-led on when enter upgrade mode(loader mode).

-### Force Enter Maskrom Mode
+### TST Mode (Recommend)
 1. Power on Edge.
-2. Quickly press `Func` key 3 times in 2 seconds.
+2. Quickly press `Func` key 3 times in 2 seconds and release the key.
-3. You will see the power-led blink, then short press `Reset` key, you will enter upgrade mode(maskrom mode).
+3. You will see the power-led(Blue) blink about 3 seconds, after the power-led(Blue) becomes breathe mode again indicate that the board is in upgrade mode(maskrom mode).

 ### MRegister Mode(Maskrom Mode)
 1. Power on Edge.